-- 1. Educational Programs: DCC will provide quality credit and non-credit educational programs and instruction. - 2.
-Faculty and Staff: DCC will have an excellent and diverse faculty and staff. - 3.
-Academic and Student Services: DCC will provide quality services to assist students in achieving their academic and personal goals. - 4.
-Educational Environment: DCC will have facilities, equipment, and technology that enhance an effective learning environment. - 5.
-Outreach Programs: DCC will have a comprehensive outreach program. - 6.
-Community Relations: DCC will foster effective partnerships. - 7.
-Resources: DCC will obtain and use resources to achieve its mission and goals.
+- Educational Programs: The college will provide quality credit and non-credit educational programs and instruction. - Faculty and Staff: The college will have an excellent and diverse faculty and staff. - Academic and Student Services: The college will provide quality services to assist students in achieving their academic and personal goals. - Educational Environment: The college will have facilities, equipment, and technology that enhance an effective learning environment. - Outreach Programs: The college will have a comprehensive outreach program. - Community Relations: The college will foster effective partnerships. - Resources: The college will obtain and use resources to achieve its mission and goals.

-DCC General Education Goals and Student Learning Outcomes
+General Education Goals